A Guide For Financial Advisor Prospecting Questions

 You can insert a humorous narrative or a heartwarming story, but remember that in a face-to-face meeting, there are many other factors to consider:

-Whether it’s the first-time pitch or the actual script, always remember that verbal and non-verbal cues work together to reflect your professionalism, competence, and character.
+Always remember that verbal and non-verbal cues work together to reflect your professionalism, competence, and character, whether it’s the first-time pitch or the actual script.

 Since you’ll be in charge of dealing with your clients’ financial matters, all these count.